tkovacic/Crypto-Commando-Monitor/README.md

 If TCP breaks below Delegation Level 5 and crosses back up past the YSP it will trigger a sell order for 1/10 trade volume.
 If TCP breaks above Delegation level 6 and crosses back below past the YSP it will trigger a buy order for 1/10 trade volume.

+If DCA Mode is enabled then the program will never sell.
+If DC Mode is enabled then the program will reset the YSP to the CP when DSP triggers.
+If R Mode is enabled then the program will shift the YSP up or down depending on if the CP hits max or min delegation level.

 <img src="https://github.com/tkovacic/Crypto-Commando-Monitor/blob/main/readme1.PNG?raw=true">

 Your margins are the max coin and fiat you need on hand for that 24 hour period to account for possible max price jump or dump with a total in fiat to account for both.